 User survey (US survey) results indicate that the IDBP is successful and maintaining installed biodigesters operational.
 Two sources serve to inform about the usage rate of conducted under the IDBP – the BUS 2018, which reached 247 households, and an additional phone-survey exercise that covered 5 households.
 In total, 252 households were reached for the usage survey, which exceeds the minimum of 240 households required by the applied methodology (8 age groups multiplied by 30 households).

-Given that the GS requires an age group to consist of units that have been operational for at least 6 months, no units could be selected from the first half of 2017.
-As the BUS was planned to be conducted in Q3 of 2017, there was therefore no possibility to include age group 1 for VPA-2, and this will only be possible from MPII onwards.

-As there is no drop-off assumed for MPI of this VPA-2, the outcome is depicted in the following table:
+When approaching the 30 household addresses surveyed, 3 households reported the malfunctioning of their biodigester.
+Of the 30 units in age 8 therefore, 3 were not operational (3/30 = 10%).
+The following table indicates the original results and the derived drop-off rate relevant for VPA-2.